3 Ways You Can Use Infographics to Encourage Student Collaboration in Active Learning Classrooms

 It’s an important part of building community in your classroom and creating a safe and trusted space for students to share ideas, ask questions, and collaborate - all very important for successful flipped classrooms and active learning environments.

 It’s also the perfect time to introduce an active learning strategy.
-The first day of class is a “flippable moment” which means it’s one of those moments in the course when it’s worth the time, effort, and energy to create an activity that increases student engagement.
+The first day of class is one of those moments in the course when it’s worth the time, effort, and energy to create an activity that increases student engagement.

 You want to involve students on the first day and give them a glimpse of what to expect throughout the rest of the semester.
 If you expect them to participate in class and contribute ideas to the discussions, then do it on the first day.
 This will set the tone for the upcoming semester.

-Instead of just going around the room and asking everyone to introduce themselves, give your students the opportunity to CREATE something (which is the foundation of my FLIP model.)
+Instead of just going around the room and asking everyone to introduce themselves, give your students the opportunity to CREATE something.

 This makes the process of introductions more memorable, fun, and engaging.
 Unlike name tags or name tents, infographics give students the opportunity to share more information and make a meaningful connection with other students.